Baffin Impact Men's Extreme-Cold Boots

 Neoprene does not breathe, so this is a warm sealed boot, not a ventilating one.
 The one to buy if you actually walk on wet ice, since the Vibram Arctic Grip sole is the stickiest here by a clear margin.
 It scores 88 out of 100.

-I stopped white-knuckling every step once I switched to these; the Arctic Grip really does bite wet ice.
-Only gripe is the flat toe cap, so on a steep bank where just my toes land I still get a little skate.
+We stopped white-knuckling every step once we switched to these; the Arctic Grip really does bite wet ice.
+Only gripe is the flat toe cap, so on a steep bank where just our toes land we still get a little skate.

 Read our full MUCK Arctic Ice Boot with Vibram Arctic Grip review →